-Overall, the genetic samples collected from the 2008 Bering Sea chum salmon bycatch were predominantly from Asian stocks (61.9%) although substantial contributions were also from Western Alaska (6.6%), Upper/Middle Yukon (5.8%), and Eastern GOA/PNW (24.2%).
-These stock proportions are similar to previous estimates; however, there appeared to be a higher contribution from East Asia and a lower contribution from Western Alaska in more recent years.
-Given the differences in where and when genetic bycatch samples were collected from year-toyear, caution must be used in making comparisons across years.

-Temporal Effects on Stock Composition Estimates
+Overall, the genetic samples collected from the 2010 bycatch of Bering Sea chum salmon were predominantly from Asian stocks (64%) although substantial contributions were also from Western Alaska (14%), Upper/Middle Yukon (7.3%), and Eastern GOA/PNW (12.9%).
+These stock proportions are similar to previous estimates and follow the trend of increasing contribution from East Asia; however, there appeared to be a lower contribution from eastern Gulf of Alaska/Pacific Northwest.
+Given the differences in where and when genetic bycatch samples were collected from year-to-year, caution must be used in making comparisons across years.
+Temporal Effect on Stock Composition Estimates

 A temporal analysis was completed to determine whether stock compositions differed across the fishing season.
-This was limited to a time stratified analysis of the bycatch from the pollock "B" season, when the majority of chum salmon are intercepted.
-As in 2005, 2006, 2007, and 2009, North American derived chum salmon were more predominant in the early part of the bycatch sampling effort for the 2008 groundfish "B" season; Asian fish dominated in the middle and late sampling times.
-Stock composition estimates differed in a consistent manner between years, suggesting temporal stratification of chum salmon stocks in the Bering Sea and/or changes in sampling or fishing locations.
+This was limited to a time-stratified analysis of the bycatch from the pollock "B" season, when the majority of chum salmon are intercepted.
+In 2010, Asian-derived chum salmon were predominant across all three sampling times; fish from northern Asia were predominant in the late sampling time.
+As in most other years, the contribution of fish from North America decreased throughout the "B" season.
+For the most part, stock composition estimates differed in a consistent manner between years, suggesting temporal stratification of chum salmon stocks in the Bering Sea and/or changes in sampling or fishing locations.

-Application of these Estimates
+Application of These Estimates

-The extent to which any salmon stock is impacted by the bycatch of the Bering Sea trawl fishery is dependent on many factors including (1) the overall size of the bycatch, (2) the age of the salmon caught in the bycatch, (3) the age of the returning salmon, and (4) the total escapement of the affected stocks taking into account lag time for maturity and returning to the river.
+The extent to which any salmon stock is impacted as the bycatch in the Bering Sea trawl fishery is dependent on many factors including 1) the overall size of the bycatch, 2) the age of the salmon caught in the bycatch, 3) the age of the returning salmon, and 4) the total escapement of the affected stocks taking into account lag time for maturity and returning to the river.
 As such, a higher stock composition estimate one year does not necessarily infer greater impact than a smaller estimate in another year.